d-o-e/CST-383-Project/README.md

 - For missing numerical values we used median imputation.

 ## Models Compared
+Below you can find the models we used for this data set and their training and test accuracies
-- Random Forest Classifier : 96%
+- Random Forest Classifier : 95.65% - 95.51%
-- K-Nearest Neighbors Classifier:
+- K-Nearest Neighbors Classifier: 74.25% - 76%
+- Logistic Regression: 65.89% - 67.42%
+- Decision Trees: 78.6% - 76.4%

 ### Attribute Information: